hermangroup/docs/wallets/dashcore/installation-windows.rst

 .. figure:: img/windows/106328876.png
    :height: 250px

-   Dash Core is being installed
+   Historia Core is being installed

 .. figure:: img/windows/106328881.png
    :height: 250px

    Installation is complete

-Running Dash Core for the first time
+Running Historia Core for the first time
 ------------------------------------

-Once installation is complete, Dash Core will start up immediately.
-If it does not, click **Start > Dash Core > Dash Core** to start the application.
+Once installation is complete, Historia Core will start up immediately.
+If it does not, click **Start > Historia Core > Historia Core** to start the application.
 The first time the program is launched, you will be offered a choice of where you want to store your blockchain and wallet data.
 Choose a location with enough free space, as the blockchain can reach